 up to $30,000 for one year with opportunity for renewal

-Rice University's Experiential Inquiry and Research Fund awards competitive grants of up to $30,000 to departments/units that oversee the curriculum of a major, area major, or interdisciplinary major/minor.
+Rice University’s Experiential Inquiry and Research Fund awards competitive grants of up to $30,000 to departments/units that oversee the curriculum of a major, area major, or interdisciplinary major/minor.
 Grants are intended to fund integration of experiential inquiry and research into the undergraduate curriculum of a major, area major, or interdisciplinary major/minor.
-Development and Enhancement Grants are for departments/units that have already used assessment to identify strengths and weaknesses of their curricular inquiry and research scaffold.
+Enhancement Grants are for departments that have already used assessment to identify the strengths and weaknesses of their curricular inquiry and research scaffold.
 Grants can be used to support new initiatives that fill a gap in the scaffold or to enhance an existing initiative.
 Proposals should make inquiry-based experiences accessible to all students within a major and promote the inclusion of diverse students in inquiry skill development at the capstone level.

-Funds awarded will be for one academic year and cannot carry over to a second year.
+Funds awarded will be for academic year 2022-2023 and cannot carry over to a second year.
 Awarded departments/units agree to meet regularly with the Office of Inquiry Based Learning and other relevant academic support centers (Center for Teaching Excellence, Program in Writing and Communication, and Fondren Library) to design and implement curricular initiatives.
-Additionally, awarded departments will collaborate with OURI during the year of their grant to customize an assessment rubric and use this rubric to assess the curricular scaffold and student learning outcomes in accordance with SACSCOC.
+Funded departments will collaborate with OURI during the year of their grant to customize an assessment rubric and use this rubric to assess the curricular scaffold and student learning outcomes.

 - Course development and implementation: materials, supplies, software, TAs, and honoraria to support inquiry-based activities in courses, summer salary for substantiative course/curriculum development

 - Off-campus learning: student travel, meals, and lodging associated with learning off campus; travel and meetings associated with working with off-campus partners